One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 Following a lunch of cuy (guinea pig) in the town of Aguas Calientes, it was a four-hour train plus a half-hour taxi ride to reach Cusco.

-I was relieved to step inside the comfort and quiet of a luxury hotel like Palacio del Inka.
+I was relieved to enter the comfort and quiet of a luxury hotel like Palacio del Inka.

 According to the hotel's website, the lobby's "sky-blue color is a tribute to the Andahuaylillas church, known as the Sistine Chapel of Americas due to the paintings that adorn its ceiling."